how they came to be and their journey:

 The current Gypsy line-up incorporates a boisterous 4-piece band that exudes character akin to Talking Heads with the grooverock-flexibility of Zeppelin/Stevie Wonder with sprinklings of soul, pop, prog and ethnic elements.

 Performing arrangements not only of their EP release Wake Up Before the Light Goes Out! launched 12/2017 (produced by Graham Tully in Windmill Lane), but also other releases such the album The Bosphorus recorded both in Izmir, Turkey & Dublin, Ireland (produced by Aran O' Malley).

-MJ&SG have lots of live experience in many venues in Ireland such as The Spirit Store, Vicar Street, Whelan's, Fibber Magee's etc and were delighted to be crowned the winners of the Crystal Skull Sessions 2017 in Sin É Dublin.
+MJ&SG have lots of live experience in many venues in Ireland such as The Spirit Store, Vicar Street, Whelan's, Fibber Magee's, Garageland Sessions etc. and they were delighted to be crowned the winners of the Crystal Skull Sessions 2017 in Sin É Dublin.